When it comes to Straightness Training:

 Then, a word choice can lead to a heated discussion, which in most cases is a more linguistic or semantic discussion, than a practical one.

-If we are operating on a yellow level of consciousness, we can easily replace words:
+So if we are operating on a higher level of consciousness, we can easily replace words:

 - Leader –> teacher, trainer, guide, coach

 - Submissive–> subordinate, obedient, willing